cointop-sh/cointop/README.md

   - A: The default key to open search is <kbd>/</kbd>.
 Type the search query after the `/` in the field and hit <kbd>Enter</kbd>.

+- Q: How do I exit search?

+  - A: Press <kbd>ESC</kbd> to exit search.

 - Q: Does this work on the Raspberry Pi?

   - A: Yes, cointop works on the Rasperry Pi including the RPi Zero.